modofunjs/modofun/README.md

   body,
   get: (name) => {},    // request header getter
   header: (name) => {}, // alias of get()
-  // and extra for AWS:
+  // extra only for AWS:
-  awsEvent,  // the original event object sent by AWS Lambda awsContext // the original context object sent by AWS Lambda }
+  awsEvent,  // the original event object sent by AWS Lambda awsContext, // the original context object sent by AWS Lambda
+  // and extra only for Azure:
+  azureRequest // the original request object sent by Azure }

 Response = {